National-Node-Net/node-lib/docs/actions.md

 # Actions

-Actions represent components of the Telicent Core platform that do some form of data processing, they provide automation and progress monitoring of the action.
+Actions represent components of the Integration Architecture Node platform that do some form of data processing, they provide automation and progress monitoring of the action.
 Currently, there are three kinds of actions defined:

-- An [`Adapter/AutomaticAdapter`](adapters.md) for importing data into Telicent Core e.g. from legacy systems.
+- An [`Adapter/AutomaticAdapter`](adapters.md) for importing data into Integration Architecture Node e.g. from legacy systems.
-- A [`Mapper`](mappers.md) for performing data transformations within Telicent Core e.g. cleaning, augmenting and transforming data.
+- A [`Mapper`](mappers.md) for performing data transformations within Integration Architecture Node e.g. cleaning, augmenting and transforming data.
-- A [`Projector`](projectors.md) for exporting data from Telicent Core e.g. into a Smart Cache.
+- A [`Projector`](projectors.md) for exporting data from Integration Architecture Node e.g. into a Secure Agent.

 ## Automation